programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/_index.en.md

 # easydb-server.yml

-## Structure and load order

-The Easydb server is configured by YAML files.
-The YAML files are loaded in the following order:

-- `easydb5-master.yml` in the folder you defined during [installation](/en/sysadmin/installation).
-- Under the hood, i.e. in the docker container, `easydb-server.yml` is first loaded in the current path, if available.
-This should only be relevant for you as a customer in exceptional cases.
-- Generally, other files are loaded that are specified as arguments in the command line (with `--configfile`) in the order in which they are specified.

-A YAML file can also include other configuration files:

-- The variable **include_before** is a list of files that are loaded before the file in which it is defined
-- The variable **include_after** is a list of files that are loaded after the file in which it is defined

-The files are defined either with an absolute path or relative to the YAML file in which they were specified.

-Outside of the docker-container we recommend to include everything in the one YAML-file `easydb5-master.yml`.

 ## Types

 Variables are structured in maps, but a general map is not a valid type for a variable.
 The types supported are: